Hemashreegn/Linear-Integrated-Circuits/Experiment - 02.md

 - Operating point **(1.1V , 0.25mA)** is obtained at **length=180nm** and **width=19.3625um** for both the MOSFETs.
 - Id1 , Id2 , Iss are obtained same as theoretical values.

- Now increase Vin(cm) as 1.1V
+- Now increase Vin(cm) as 1.1V

 ![image](https://github.com/user-attachments/assets/fd2d6710-b6a5-4041-be1e-a6de5a118697)

-  - We can observe increase in current Iss across resistor Rss leading to increase in drain current Id and decrease in output voltage Vout.
+ We can observe increase in current Iss across resistor Rss leading to increase in drain current Id and decrease in output voltage Vout.

- Further increase Vin(cm) as 1.2V
+- Further increase Vin(cm) as 1.2V

 ![image](https://github.com/user-attachments/assets/f02d113b-d5cf-431b-bb0c-fdf148df6040)

-  - Here Iss and Id current increases more and Vout decreases.
+ Here Iss and Id current increases more and Vout decreases more.

 #### Comparision Table for Different Vin(cm)